Skip to main content

 Prevention Checklist:

-Premortem Questions: What happens if this breaks?
+Premortem Questions: What if we never refactor?

-Postmortem Lessons: We should have tested this.
+Postmortem Lessons: We should have paid the debt.

 Transcript